ClamAV-API-Server/clamav-api-server/README.md

 # ClamAV API Server

-This repo based on [`kylefarris/clamscan`](https://github.com/kylefarris/clamscan)
+This repo is based on [`kylefarris/clamscan`](https://github.com/kylefarris/clamscan).

+This API server will help you to scan urls and files remotely.

-Before you use this API you need to install ClamAV in your server.
+Before you use this API you need to install ClamAV on your server.

 ## ClamAV Installation